wp-plugins/microblog-poster/readme.txt

 Instead of the password the friendfeed API requires the remote key to let you post with it.

-    1. You can find your remote key associated with your account at this url: https://friendfeed.com/account/api (need to be logged in).
+    1. You can find your remote key associated with your account at this url: https://friendfeed.com/account/api (you need to be logged in).

 == Upgrade Notice ==